 Written exam: 30 simple-choice test questions.
 The test must be written in person, in the classroom of the Neurological Clinic, at the time announced.

-In the case of an oral exam, 1 item from the list below should be selected and summarized for the examiner.
+In the case of an oral retake exam, 1 item from the list below should be selected and summarized for the examiner.

 Exam questions: